 All jellyfish are invertebrates, so they have no bones or even cartilage to support their body.
 Most jellyfish have umbrella-shaped bells that can be contracted to propel themselves through the water.
 Their tentacles can be covered in stinging cells called nematocysts.
 These cells are used to capture prey and defend against predators.

+How long do they live?
 Most jellyfish live less than a year, and some species of smaller size live only a few days.

 Jellyfish are members of the phylum Cnidaria, which also includes corals and anemones.
 All animals in the phylum Cnidaria have specialized stinging cells that are used to protect from predators and capture prey.